Jarli01/ravada/docs/index.rst

 Welcome to Ravada VDI documentation
 ===================================

-The chances are you're here because you've been searching for free Virtual Desktop Infraestructure (VDI) documentation.
+Odds are you're here because you've been searching for a free Virtual Desktop Infraestructure solution (VDI) and documentation.
 Whether it is a large or a small project, you can start with VDI and see its benefits right away!
-We assume you do want to start your VDI project as quickly as possible.
+We assume you want to start your VDI project as quickly as possible.
 Therefore, RAVADA VDI is the perfect software for you!

 `Ravada VDI`_ is a free and open-source project that allows users to connect to a virtual desktop.
-So it is a VDI broker.
+It is a VDI broker.

 Ravada delivers
 ---------------